-- Quantified Objective: 961 lower-income units, including 480 for very low-income households, and 217 above moderate-income households.
-Prioritize projects for lower-income households in areas with high rates of housing cost burden, such as the north side of Lockeford, the Country Club area, Kennedy, the north side of Morada, the area west of Ripon and the area west of Lodi. - PROGRAM 1-4 MONITOR HOUSING PRODUCTION.
+Quantified Objective: 961 lower-income units, including 480 for very low-income households,

+PROGRAM 1-4 MONITOR HOUSING PRODUCTION.
 The County will monitor housing production throughout the planning process and ensure the Sites Inventory (Section 7.3) maintains sufficient housing capacity to meet the RHNA target by income level.
-The county will not adopt reductions in allowable residential densities for sites identified in the Tables 7-83, 7-84, or 7-85 in Appendix C through General Plan update/amendment or rezone or approve development or building permits for sites identified in the inventory, unless findings are made that the remaining capacity is sufficient to accommodate remaining unmet RHNA for each income level.
-Within one year of adoption of the Housing Element, the County will expand on and improve the ongoing "no-net-loss" efforts to develop a procedure to track and report on: - Projects proposed on sites identified for housing in the sites inventory; - Unit count and income/affordability assumed on parcels in the sites inventory; - Actual number of units permitted and constructed by income/affordability; - Net change in capacity and summary of remaining capacity by income level in meeting remaining RHNA;
+The county will not adopt reductions in allowable residential densities for sites identified in the Tables 7-83, 7-84, or 7-85 in Appendix C through General Plan update/amendment or rezone or approve development or building permits for sites identified in the inventory with fewer units or affordable to a different income category than identified in the inventory, unless findings are made that the remaining capacity is sufficient to accommodate remaining unmet RHNA for each income level.
+Within one year of adoption of the Housing Element, the County will expand on and improve the ongoing "no-net-loss" efforts to develop a procedure to track and report on:

+- Projects proposed on sites identified for housing in the sites inventory; - Unit count and income/affordability assumed on parcels in the sites inventory; - Actual number of units permitted and constructed by income/affordability; - Net change in capacity and summary of remaining capacity by income level in meeting remaining RHNA;